GreenDelta/openLCA2-manual/src/updates.md

 In this section you can check what the major manual updates were about and when they were released.

+## x.12.2014
+- Chapters in the sidebar are now collapsible

 ## 31.10.2024

 - Addition of a life cycle stage modeling approach to the LCA case study